Room And Board Policies And Procedures

 Room and Board Information

 Room and board rates are set and published yearly.
 Adult rates vary by room type – Standard Room -Shared , Standard Room – Single, Motel Unit – Shared, and Motel Unit – Single.
 Youth rates are based on age at the start date of the conference.
 Published rates include room and board, all meals, and boat transportation on the designated conference runs.
 All rates are per person.
 Conference Overnight Guests will receive a pro-rate room and board charge based on the number of nights attending.
-These rates is predetermined and is not calculated by dividing the full rate by the number of nights.
+These rates are predetermined and are not calculated by dividing the full week rate by the number of nights.

 If a conferee is unexpectedly late or must unexpectedly depart early, rates will only be adjusted for extenuating circumstances approved by the Island Registrar.